You're reading docs for Nextly Alpha. APIs may change between releases.

 UPLOADTHING_TOKENUploadthing

-S3 / R2 / MinIO / Supabase
+S3 / R2 / MinIO / Spaces / Supabase

 VariableDescription

-S3_BUCKETBucket name
+S3_BUCKETBucket name.

-AWS_ACCESS_KEY_IDAccess key
+AWS_ACCESS_KEY_IDAccess key ID.

-S3_ENDPOINTCustom endpoint (R2, MinIO, Supabase, Spaces)
+S3_ENDPOINTCustom endpoint (R2, MinIO, Supabase, Spaces).

-S3_PUBLIC_URLPublic URL for serving files
+S3_PUBLIC_URLPublic URL for serving files.

-S3_FORCE_PATH_STYLESet to true for MinIO and Supabase
+S3_FORCE_PATH_STYLESet to "true" for MinIO and Supabase.

 1. Existing files stay in the old storage.
 New uploads go to the new adapter.